zukunft/zukunft.com/docs/code_functions_all.md

         \-- sql_creator - create a SQL select statement for the connected database
     \-- del_sql_list_without_log
         \-- sql_creator - create a sql statement to delete all rows that have one of the given ids
+    \-- del_sql_list_by_text
+        \-- sql_creator - create a sql statement to delete all rows where a text field matches the given text,
+    \-- del_sql_all
+        \-- sql_creator - create a sql statement to delete every row of a table, used for a table that only caches
     \-- sql_all
         \-- sql_creator - return a sql statement to get all rows and all fields of the given class
 \-- user sandbox fields